 More and more museums understand the necessity to really study and define who their audience is.
-Like our past interviewees, Daphné Blouet stressed the importance of researching and knowing your audience.
+Daphné Blouet stressed the importance of researching and knowing your audience.
 As a brand new institution, the Louvre Abu Dhabi had a great opportunity to do prior investigation while the museum’s shell was under construction.
 “There has been a lot of preliminary work to start building the public’s loyalty before the opening of the museum, particularly through lecture series, exhibitions, pilot programs with local schools, » Daphné Blouet explains.
 In addition to the preliminary research and efforts, it is essential to welcome potential changes, tweaks and improvement once the doors of the museum open : “[…] the actual participation began with the opening, six months ago, and still needs to find its means of expression.”

 Striking balance and maintaining identity

 Beyond the task of creating a community around the institution and giving audiences opportunities to take ownership of this new museum, Daphné Blouet concedes that the museum’s current challenge is to “strike a balance in our identity between cultural institution and cultural recreation.”
 She adds: “The museum of the 21st century must reinvent itself, it must take into account the undergoing evolutions in society and yet it must keep its own identity.
 It is in this balance that museums today must position themselves to be able to continue to act as mediators, guides, unveilers and trailblazers for their audiences.”